-The name of this association is the Chesterbrook Elementary School Parent-Teacher Association located in Fairfax County, Virginia.
-It is a local PTAPTA organized under the authority of the Virginia Congress of Parents and Teachers (the Virginia PTA/PTSA), a branch of the National Congress of Parents and Teachers (the National PTA).
+The name of this association is the Chesterbrook Elementary Parent-Teacher Association located in Fairfax County, Virginia.
+It is a local PTA organized under the authority of the Virginia Congress of Parents and Teachers (the Virginia PTA), a branch of the National Congress of Parents and Teachers (the National PTA).

 #ARTICLE II: ARTICLES OF ORGANIZATION

-The articles of organization of a constituent organization include (a) the bylaws of such organization and (b) the certificate of incorporation or articles of incorporation of such organization (in cases in which the organization is a corporation) or the articles of association by whatever name (in cases in which the organization exists as an unincorporated association).
+The articles of organization of a constituent association include (a) the bylaws of such association and (b) the certificate of incorporation or articles of incorporation of such association (in cases in which the association is a corporation) or the articles of organization by whatever name (in cases in which the association exists as an unincorporated association).

 #ARTICLE III: PURPOSES

 Section 1.
-The Purposes of the Chesterbrook Elementary School PTA, in common with those of the Virginia PTA/PTSA and the National PTA, are:
+The purposes of the Chesterbrook Elementary PTA, in common with those of the Virginia PTA and the National PTA, are:

 a.
 To promote the welfare of children and youth in home, school, community, and place of worship.